RetroDECK/ES-DE/FAQ-ANDROID.md

 ## ES-DE doesn't work on my device, can I get a refund?

 Although the overwhelming majority of people have successfully got ES-DE to run on their devices (assuming they are fulfilling the basic requirements of 64-bit Android 10 or later) there are some devices that have been problematic.
 Unfortunately Android is not really a standardized operating system and hardware manufacturers are sometimes applying custom patches and such which may prevent ES-DE from working correctly.
 We will refund anyone that bought ES-DE on Patreon within one month from the purchase date if they are unable to get ES-DE to run on their device.
 Just send a DM on Patreon and we will issue a refund as soon as possible.
 We are however unfortunately not able to refund purchases on the Samsung Galaxy Store and Huawei AppGallery.
+But make sure to read the next question below as your device may be compatible after all.

+## ES-DE hangs at the onboarding configurator, is the app not compatible with my device?

+There are some Android developer options that break ES-DE (and probably many other apps too) so make sure to never change such settings unless you know exactly what you are doing.
+For instance the option _Don't keep activities_ will make the configurator hang so that you'll never be able to get past the onboarding step.

 ## I received an update email to my Gmail account but the APK download link doesn't seem to work?